roman-kashitsyn/libdocset/README.md

 Dependencies
 ============

-The library depends on libsqlite3 required to read the docset index database.
+The library depends on following libraries:

+* `libsqlite3` is required to read the docset index database;

+* `libxml2` is used to parse docset property lists.

 License
 =======

-The library is distributed under MIT license.
+The library is distributed under the MIT license.